 Of these three things, it is this summary of your CV/resume on the job covering/cover letter or email which the people receiving it are most interested in.
 They use this information to decide if you are right for the job.
 If they think you are, they will then read your CV/resume.
 If not, they probably won't.
 So that's why potential employers want a job covering/cover letter, to save themselves time.

-So it is extremely important that it is both written and structured well.
+So it is extremely important that when applying for a job, your covering/cover letter is both written and structured well.
 It has to be formal, polite, short and contain the information (experience, achievements and skills) from your CV/resume that you think a potential employer will most be looking for in a candidate for the job.
 If you do this, you will improve your chances of getting a job interview.

 Exercise & Example: